ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

 * Can I help?

-  In many ways, but if you don't know how already, the best way would be to run some instances of the botnet on a capable node (64GB RAM, 500MB+ free diskspace, full internet access, and should be stable...).
+  In many ways, but if you don't know how already, the best way would be to run some instances of the botnet on some capable nodes (64GB RAM, 500MB+ free diskspace, full internet access, and should be stable...).
 The reason is that we need a number of more capable machines to act as database backend for malware signatures.

   See the previous question on how to run an instance.
 You can configure a specific port and an owner string by using this command when the botnet